yuhangzhao1/yuhangzhao1.github.io/_news/announcement_3.md

 related_posts: false
 ---

-My Studnets [Ru Wang](https://ru-wang.com/) and [Daniel Killough](https://dkillough.com/) have their work on GazePrompt---a gaze-aware reading system for low vision users---accepted to CHI 2024!
+My Students [Ru Wang](https://ru-wang.com/) and [Daniel Killough](https://dkillough.com/) have their work on GazePrompt---a gaze-aware reading system for low vision users---accepted to CHI 2024!